US embassy in Kyiv closes after warning of 'significant air attack'

 The US embassy in Kyiv closed on Wednesday after they received "specific information of a potential air attack" as tensions in Ukraine and Russia continue to escalate.

-It comes as President Joe Biden approved sending anti-personnel mines to Ukraine for the first time in another major policy shift, according to two US officials.
+It comes as the US Defence Secretary confirmed President Joe Biden authorised the sending of anti-personnel mines to Ukraine in another major policy shift.

 This is just days after the US gave Ukraine permission to fire long-range US missiles at targets in Russia for the first time.

-The UK government said they are examining the security situation for British diplomats in Kyiv "incredibly closely".
+The UK government said they are examining the security situation for British diplomats in Kyiv "incredibly closely" and confirmed the embassy would remain open.

 In a post on X, the US Travel State Department said: "The US Embassy in Kyiv received specific information of a potential significant air attack on November 20.